-Boone Fork Trail is a 4.9 mile lightly trafficked loop trail located near Boone, NC that features a river and is only recommended for very experienced adventurers.
+Boone Fork Trail is a 4.9 mile lightly trafficked loop trail located near Boone, North Carolina that features a river and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash